 }

 For this code to have the same side effects with vec as with the seq policy, it is imperative that the load of U[k] preceded a store into U[k] in a later iteration, and likewise that the store into V[k] precede the load of V[k] in a later iteration.
 Our wavefront semantics coupled with the subscript patterns give those guarantees.
-With the more relaxed ordering of our unseq_execution_policy (or the existing parallel_execution_policy or parallel_vector_execution_policy) the programmer would need to fission the loop into two loops, with consequent penalty of increasing consumption of memory bandwidth.
+With the more relaxed ordering of our unsequenced_execution_policy (or the existing parallel_execution_policy or parallel_vector_execution_policy) the programmer would need to fission the loop into two loops, with consequent penalty of increasing consumption of memory bandwidth.

 Furthermore, our vec rules ensure that “scatters” behave in a way consistent with serial semantics.
 For example, given: